directus/directus/docs/cloud/glossary.md

 ### Load Balancing

-Akin to horizontal-scaling, the term Load balancing refers to the configured minimum number of Active Nodes your Project is running, and the instantaneous distribution of load across servers.
+Akin to horizontal-scaling, the term Load balancing refers to the instantaneous distribution of load across the Active Nodes that your Project is running.

 ### Standby Nodes

-Standby Nodes stay turned-off until traffic starts to take up significant system capacity, at which point Standby Nodes activate one-by-one as needed to handle the increase in traffic safely.
+Standby Nodes stay turned-off until traffic starts to take up significant system capacity, at which point Standby Nodes activate one-by-one as needed to safely handle the increase in traffic.
 Activation occurs within just a few moments.

 Standby Nodes are not required, however you do not pay when Standby Nodes are disabled.
 For more pricing information, see [billing](#billing).